ImThePiGuy/platformer/README.md

 December 6,
   Im working on jumping the code doesnt work right now because I got fustrated and it got late I will fix it

+December 13,
+ Im still trying new things Im now thinking about everything running together so imma reprogram it so the input reading, collision detection and updating position all happen before restarting the loop time for v4